aleksandra-marszalek/aleksandra-marszalek/README.md

 ## Hi there 👋

 ### 🤔 Who am I?

-I'm an experienced Technical Lead and Senior Backend Engineer specialising in Java.
-I'm passionate about crafting high-quality architectural solutions while closely collaborating with the business.
-I find fulfilment in overcoming challenges and consistently delivering excellence in my work.
-Beyond this, I have a keen interest in diversity, equality, and creating a supportive atmosphere in the workplace.
+I'm an experienced Technical Lead and Senior Backend Engineer specializing in Java.
+My passion lies in crafting high-quality architectural solutions while fostering close collaboration with the business.
+I find fulfillment in overcoming challenges and consistently delivering excellence in my work.
+Beyond this, I'm deeply interested in promoting diversity, equality, and creating a supportive workplace atmosphere.

+🏅 In my free time, I am an accomplished ultimate frisbee player, having represented both Great Britain and Poland internationally on numerous occasions.
+📖🌴 I'm also an avid reader, enjoy watching films, exploring new places, and extend my passion for helping others by mentoring individuals seeking their first job in IT.

-### 💻 What can you find here?
+### 💻 What will you find here?

-You can see I'm not very active here, as I'm very busy in my day to day work, but I'm planning to add some playground projects here to keep it a bit more interested.
-I'm interested in new technologies, in AI and ML and in general, in everything that can make my work easier in the future.
+While I'm not as active on GitHub due to my busy day-to-day work, I'm planning to add some intriguing playground projects to keep things interesting.
+My curiosity extends to new technologies, AI, and ML.
+I'm fascinated by anything that can streamline and enhance my work in the future.

 ### 📩 How to reach me?

-Check out my <a href="https://www.linkedin.com/in/aleksandramarszalek/">LinkedIn profile</a> and feel free to contact me there 🤝
+Check out my [LinkedIn profile](https://www.linkedin.com/in/aleksandramarszalek/) and feel free to connect with me there 🤝